 Runs daily, there are 3 speedboats right now.
 Departure point from Male depends on boat.
 Contact your guest house.
 Duration is 1 hour 20 minutes, $35 per person.

-Male-Rasdhoo at 10:30 and 15.30 – 16.00, on Friday at 9:30
+Male-Rasdhoo at 10:30 and 15.30 – 16.00, on Friday at 9:30 and 15:00

-Rasdhoo – Male at 7:30 and 13:30, on Friday only at 7:30.
+Rasdhoo – Male at 7:30 and 13:30.

 Transfer upon request

-Private speed boat: the travelling time is about 1 hour 20 minutes, the cost is $550-650.
+the traveling time is about 1 hour 20 minutes, the cost is $550-650.